 Watch the video below to see why headings are much more than a big, bold title:

 Note: When structuring content within your Canvas Course, try to ensure that the layout is clear and the navigation is predictable.
-If a student cant find the information they want within three minutes, they can become frustrated.
+If a student can't find the information they want within three minutes, they can become frustrated.

 Best Practices for Using Color: